Drag-NDrop/OCIScripts/README.md

 * cpuUser.sh - Is the "waster"
 * startPointlessProcesses.sh - is the "manager".
 It spawns x processes, defined in its "while" loop.
 Currently, that is 5.
 * cron - Is just to indicate how to add this to Cron, if you want to run 5 wasters, every minute.

+I dont really need questions like "Why don't you just mine bitcoin".
+As you can read on like 13 & 14, my core values tells me, that it's already wrong to abuse ressources like this.
+I'd never resort to Bitcoin mining.
+... yes.. mining bitcoin would be more useful and profitable than sending random-generated numbers to nothing..
+But also, more wrong.